 §558.255.
 Prohibition of Solicitation of Patients.

-(a) An agency must adopt and enforce a written policy to ensure compliance of the agency and its employees and contractors with the Texas Occupations Code, Chapter 102 (relating to Solicitation of Patients).
-For the purpose of this section a patient is considered to be a client.
+(a) An agency must adopt and enforce a written policy to ensure compliance of the agency and its employees and contractors with Texas Occupations Code, Chapter 102.
+For the purpose of this section, a patient is considered to be a client.

-(b) DADS may take enforcement action against an agency in accordance with §97.601 of this chapter (relating to Enforcement Actions) and §97.602 of this chapter (relating to Administrative Penalties), if the agency violates Texas Occupations Code, §102.001 (relating to Soliciting Patients; Offense) or §102.006 (relating to Failure to Disclose; Offense).
+(b) HHSC may take enforcement action against an agency in accordance with §558.601 of this chapter (relating to Enforcement Actions) and §558.602 of this chapter (relating to Administrative Penalties), if the agency violates Texas Occupations Code, §102.001 or §102.006.

 §558.256.
 Emergency Preparedness Planning and Implementation.

 (a) An agency must have a written emergency preparedness and response plan that comprehensively describes its approach to a disaster that could affect the need for its services or its ability to provide those services.
 The written plan must be based on a risk assessment that identifies the disasters from natural and man-made causes that are likely to occur in the agency's service area.
-With the exception of a freestanding hospice inpatient unit, DADS does not require an agency to physically evacuate or transport a client.
+Except for a freestanding hospice inpatient unit, HHSC does not require an agency to physically evacuate or transport a client.

 (b) Agency personnel that must be involved with developing, maintaining, and implementing an agency's emergency preparedness and response plan include: